w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 <div class="note">Custom tooltips, sub-menus, and other nonmodal popups that display on hover and focus are examples of additional content covered by this criterion.</div>
 <div class="note">

 This criterion applies to content that appears in addition to the triggering component itself.
-Since hidden components that are made visible on keyboard focus (such as <INS>[links or other UI controls that behave like a link]</INS> used to skip to another part of <INS>[the non-web document or software]</INS>) do not present additional content they are not covered by this criterion.</div>
+Since hidden components that are made visible on keyboard focus (such as <INS>[links or other user interface elements that behave like a link]</INS> used to skip to another part of <INS>[the non-web document or software]</INS>) do not present additional content they are not covered by this criterion.</div>

 ### operable